 The role of consumers

-It is important for consumers to understand which companies in the food industry are really making the effort and investing their money.
+It is important for consumers to understand which companies in the food industry are really making an effort and investing their money.
 Companies respond to what consumers are asking, and to their values.
 The water crisis can also be addressed with greater awareness of the products that are doing more and better to avoid water waste and pollution.